 On the other hand, if the aim is truly the ending of all states of existence, then this is something that allows for no form of attachment whatsoever to remain.
 It was the lazar-force of this clarity that enabled the Bodhisattha to be able to see that he was still not free.
 Despite the huge pot of honey he had accumulated, as it were, still the bottom of the pot was not fully clean: the trace of kilesa still remained deep within him.

 Kilesa will never, ever go away by themselves.
 They will stay with us for the rest of our lives as long as we do not remove them.
 If we practice in the wrong way, we can never remove them; and whatever practice we do should be directly removing them, otherwise it is automatically wrong.
-The practice to remove defilements and to be master of the six sense-doors, is the ‘satipatthana’ meditation that the Buddha taught (the question of what exactly that is and how to practice it correctly is a whole other subject, which we cover in other articles, see here and here).

 Yet, even if we have the right teaching, we can never progress to reach the aim as long as we holding on to the attachment to good feelings born from these six sense doors.
 We can get only so far, before we fall back or are held back; like being a dog that is on a leash and who can run only so far before being stopped with a jolt.
 This desire and attachment makes any wisdom impossible, we cannot even go beyond the identification with the body, let alone the mind, when we are driven in this way and think in this way.
 When you are driven by sexual desire, for example, you are one with the sex-organ.
 It is the self in the sex-organ that wants this kind of gratification, born of sensation.
 When we are greedy for food and desire food, then we make one with the tongue and mouth in the same way, we can’t go beyond it.
 It is impossible to go beyond this steadily degrading organic matter as long as we continue to make self with it and to depend upon it.